Facebook is reportedly rating your trustworthiness

 The social network also reportedly monitors which users are more likely to flag others' content as concerning and which users are considered more credible by others.

-It's unclear what are all the factors Facebook considers when rating users and whether all users get a score.
-Facebook didn't immediately respond to a request for comment.
+It's unclear whether all users get a score and what all the factors are that Facebook considers.
+The company didn't immediately respond to a request for comment.

+This comes as Facebook has been under fire over Russian interference in the 2016 US presidential elections.
+The tech giant has been battling fake news and misinformation on its site while the national debate on the limits of free speech continues to take place on social media and in Silicon Valley.

 Discuss: Facebook is reportedly rating your trustworthiness